aspose-pdf/Aspose.PDF-Documentation/net/get-started/_index.md

 [Licensing and Subscription](/pdf/net/licensing/) – provides information on applying a license and using multiple Aspose products

-[Technical Support](/pdf/net/system-requirements/) – provides information about system and development environment requirements
+[Technical Support](/pdf/net/technical-support/) – This page gives recommendations for quick and quality to resolve your tasks

 [How to Run Aspose.PDF in Docker](/pdf/net/docker/) – provides information on how to utilize Aspose.PDF in a Docker container